Establish a solid credit history for your business to improve your financing options.

 2A business banking relationship

-Like establishing a corporation, opening a business bank account helps establish a business as an independent entity.
+Like establishing a corporation, opening a business bank account helps establish your business as an independent entity.

-- While business lenders may not specifically require you to have a business bank account, it could ease the process of applying for — and paying down — a loan or line of credit.
+- While lenders may not specifically require you to have a business bank account, it could ease the process of applying for — and paying down — a business loan, line of credit or business credit card.

 - Having an existing financial relationship with a bank could make the process more efficient.